 Jennifer Doudna, PhD, co-inventor of CRISPR technology, and virologist Melanie Ott, MD, PhD, are collaborating to develop a CRISPR-based method to rapidly measure COVID-19 RNA.
-By combining the technique with iPhone technology, they aim to develop a diagnostic that could deliver rapid results and be widely deployed even far from traditional labs, such as in airports and other ports of entry, and in remote communities throughout the world.
+By combining the technique with smartphone technology, they aim to develop a diagnostic that could deliver rapid results and be widely deployed even far from traditional labs, such as in airports and other ports of entry, and in remote communities throughout the world.
 Another team is applying machine learning to discover biomarkers that will predict which patients are most likely to experience severe disease, and which may have an asymptomatic course.

 Gladstone researchers mapped interactions between human host cell proteins and the virus, and are now using this information to identify therapeutic targets.
 Others are screening libraries of FDA-approved drugs and testing their effects on the virus in human lung “organoids” and human heart cells.
 Additional projects include investigating how the virus affects the brain, leading to cerebrovascular complications and stroke, and studying ways to rejuvenate the immune system to improve its ability to fight infection.